 Patient gets a copy of the updated care plan, and a copy of the plan is also sent to relevant allied health providers.

+Note: The process flow pattern is the same as encounter A.

 X.4.2.1.2 Chronic Conditions Process Flow

 <Diagram and describe the process flow(s) covered by this profile in order to satisfy the use cases.
 Demonstrate how the profile transactions are combined/sequenced.
 To provide context and demonstrate how the profile interacts with other profiles, feel free to include transactions and events that are “external” to this profile (using appropriate notation.)
 The set of process flows will typically be exemplary, not exhaustive (i.e., it will address all the use cases, but will not show all possible combinations of actors, or all possible sequencing of transactions).
 If there are detailed behavioral rules that apply to a specific process flow or multiple process flows, an appendix may be added as needed.>